 School-based College and Career specialists can review post-graduation options ranging from work to gap years to college (best for HS).

 School Board members give parents a look at how the bigger picture impacts their students at school.
 We are lucky to have 12 school board members who are articulate and can answer a variety of questions.
 Many were former PTA leaders.
 Sometimes parents don’t understand the value of hearing from elected officials so ask your member about upcoming issues that will affect the students at your school — it’ll help to provide a “hook” for the meeting.
 Type your school’s address into this finderto learn which school board members represent your school.

 National PTA and Symantec have developed The Smart Talk to help parents teach kids how to manage their digital lives.
 Speakers from Symantec’s Community Relations Team are available to present and walk your parents through the program. (best for ES)

-Ann Dolin is a noted education consultant who shares tips for parents on WTOP.
+Ann Dolin of Educational Connections is a noted education consultant who shares tips for parents on WTOP.
 Author of several books, Ann’s presentations cover topics such as homework struggles, procrastination and executive functioning. http://www.ectutoring.com(topics for all levels)